First Air: History

 On 28 September 2018, Makivik Corporation and the Inuvialuit Corporate Group (ICG) signed a definitive agreement to merge Canadian North and First Air, awaiting government approval.
-The new airline would use the new First Air livery, but would operate under the name "Canadian North".
+The new airline would use the new First Air livery, but would operate under the name Canadian North.
 On 19 June 2019, the federal government gave approval to the merger provided several terms and conditions were met.

+On 2 October 2018 First Air hired Chris Avery as the new CEO of First Air.
+He became the CEO of Canadian North after the merger was completed.

 On 1 November 2019, First Air and Canadian North completed the merger and combined schedules.
-Operations are now under the Canadian North name using the First Air branding.
+Operations were under the Canadian North name using the First Air branding.
 However, full integration was expected to take 12 to 18 months.

 Destinations

 First Air operates scheduled services to these domestic destinations in Canada:

-According to the Official Airline Guide (OAG), First Air operated scheduled passenger service from the mid-1980s to the early 1990s nonstop between Ottawa (YOW) and Boston (BOS) primarily with Hawker Siddeley HS 748 turboprops but also with Boeing 727-100 Combi jetliners as well.
+According to the Official Airline Guide (OAG), First Air operated scheduled passenger service from the mid-1980s to the early 1990s nonstop between Ottawa (YOW) and Boston (BOS) primarily with Hawker Siddeley HS 748 turboprops, but also with Boeing 727-100 Combi jetliners as well.
 This was the only scheduled passenger service ever operated to the U.S. by First Air.

 Codeshare agreements

-First Air has codeshare agreements with the following airlines:
+First Air had codeshare agreements with the following airlines: